Lamprecht-Tate Formula: Notation and Preliminaries

-\begin{dfn}[\textbf{Different and Discriminant}] Let $K/F$ be a finite separable extension of non-Archimedean local field $F$.
-We define the \textbf{inverse different (or codifferent)} $\mathcal{D}_{K/F}^{-1}$ of $K$ over $F$ to be $\pi_{K}^{-d_{K/F}}O_K$, where $d_{K/F}$ is the largest integer (this is the exponent of the different $\mathcal{D}_{K/F}$) such that
+\begin{dfn}[\textbf{Different and Discriminant}] Let $K/F$ be a finite separable extension of a non-Archimedean local field $F$.
+We define the \textbf{inverse different (or codifferent)} $\mathcal{D}_{K/F}^{-1}$ of $K$ over $F$ to be $\pi_{K}^{-d_{K/F}}O_K$, where $d_{K/F}$ is the largest integer such that

 where $\rm{Tr}_{K/F}$ is the trace map from $K$ to $F$.
 Then the \textbf{different} is defined by:

 and the \textbf{discriminant} $D_{K/F}$ is

 \end{dfn}